zMzMTV/Todo-List/README.md

 - Add task to the app.

-- Mark task as done by useing a checkbox.
+- Mark task as done by using a checkbox.

 - Delete a task from the app.